GowthamGthm/Android-Boilerplate/README.md

 3. Define the view interface that your Activity is going to implement.
 Create a new interface called MainView.
 Add the methods that you think will be necessary, ```e.g. showDialog()```

-4. Create a MainPresenterImpl class that implement MainPresenter.Implement the methods in MainPresenter that your Activity requires to perform the necessary actions, ```e.g. signIn(String email)```.
+4. Create a MainPresenterImpl class that implement MainPresenter.Implement the methods in MainPresenter that your Activity requires to perform the necessary actions, ```e.g. setItems(List<Movie> movieItems)```.

-5. Create a SignInPresenterTestand write unit tests for signIn(email).
-Remember to mock the SignInMvpView and also the DataManager.
+5. Create a MainPresenterTest and write unit tests for ```e.g. setItems(List<Movie> movieItems)```.
+Remember to mock the MainView.

 6. Make your MainActivity implement SignInMvpView and implement the required methods like showDialog() In your activity, inject a new instance of MAinPresenter and call ``` presenter = new MainPresenterImpl(this) ``` from onCreate and ``` presenter.onDestroy() ``` from onDestroy().
 Also, set up a click listener in your button that calls presenter.sortList().

 ### Things that experience made me learn the hard way

+1. Think twice before adding any third party library, it’s a really serious commitment;

+2. Don’t use a database unless you really need to;

+3. Hitting the 65k method count mark is gonna happen fast, I mean really fast!
+And multidexing can save you;

+4. RxJava is the best alternative to AsyncTasks and so much more;

+5. Retrofit is the best networking library there is;

+6. Shorten your code with Retrolambda;

+7. Combine RxJava with Retrofit and Retrolambda for maximum awesomeness!;

+8. I use EventBus and it’s great, but I don’t use it too much because the codebase would get really messy;

+9. Package by Feature, not layers;

+10. Move everything off the application thread;

+11. lint your views to help you optimize the layouts and layout hierarchies so you can identify redundant views that could perhaps be removed;